scala-android/sbt-android/README.md

   plugin sets the system property `xsbt.skip.cp.lookup` to `true` to bypass this issue; this disables certain incremental compilation checks, but should not be an issue for the majority of use-cases.
+* `autolibs` do not properly process `apklib` and `aar` resources.
+If anything in an `autolib` uses resources from such a library, the answer is to create a standard multi-project build configuration rather than utilize `autolibs`.
+  `autolibs` can be disabled by setting `autolibs in Android := Seq.empty`

 #### Thanks to ####